farleyknight/java-lsp-diagram-generator/docs/deployment_and_setup.md

     ANTHROPIC_API_KEY=your_claude_api_key_here

     # Paths to Java tools
-    JAVA_HOME=/path/to/your/jdk # Optional, if not set in system environment JAVA_AST_JAR_PATH=/path/to/java-ast.jar # Full path to the downloaded java-ast JAR LSP_SERVER_JAR_PATH=/path/to/lsp/server/jar # Full path to the LSP server JAR LSP_SERVER_CONFIG_PATH=/path/to/lsp/config # Optional: Path to LSP server configuration file/directory
+    JAVA_HOME=/path/to/your/jdk # Optional, if not set in system environment.
+Used by launch-lsp.ts if present.
+    JAVA_AST_JAR_PATH=/path/to/java-ast.jar # Full path to the downloaded java-ast JAR LSP_SERVER_JAR_PATH=/path/to/lsp/server/jar # Full path to the LSP server JAR (for manual setups) LSP_SERVER_CONFIG_PATH=/path/to/lsp/config # Optional: Path to LSP server configuration (for manual setups)

     # Other configurations
     # Add any other environment variables required by the application